Air Fryer Onion Rings: Crispy, Golden, and Irresistible

 -

-2 large sweet onions (Vidalia or yellow onions work best)
+2 large sweet onions (Vidalia works best)

 -